dahyun-kang/renet/README.md

-# renet
+# Relatioanal Embedding for Few-Shot Clasification (ICCV 2021)
-Official PyTorch implementation of Relational Embedding for Few-Shot Classification (ICCV'21)
+will be released soon.